unsignedpixel/Hugo/content/yafra-tagger/index.md

 Yafra-Tagger is the companion app for [Yafra](/yafra).
 It reads Yafra files and writes data to your digitized film.

 ### Getting started{#help}
 Export your films from Yafra to you mac (select a film from the film list and share it using AirDrop, Mail or Save to Files).
-Open Yafra-Tagger and drag a film to the left panel.
+Open Yafra-Tagger and drag a film to the left panel (or double click on the `.film` file).
 Then drag digitized film images to the right panel.
 Supported file types are
 - jpeg
 - tiff
 - heic